-The translocation program will be considered completed when both translocated plants are represented by three established plants.
-These plants will be subject to a MFL monitoring program until they are considered to be established.
+The translocation program will be considered completed when 16 of the 18 translocated plants are each represented by three established clones (i.e. at least 48 plants).
+All 18 plants will be subject to a MFL monitoring program until at least 16 are considered to be established.